 4. Give users control

-Users who feel like they can navigate at their own pace increases engagement on fintech apps.
-Designing in options for users to click through to find the functionality they’re looking for quickly increases user engagement and creates an overall more pleasant user experience.
-Creating paths to confirm transactions before they go through is one function fintech applications need.
+Giving your users the possibility to navigate at their own pace increases engagement in fintech apps.
+Moreover, designing paths for users to click through to find the functionality they’re looking for quickly increases user engagement and creates an overall more pleasant user experience.
+Paths to confirm transactions before they go through is one of the most important functions fintech applications need.
 Another way to improve usability is to allow users to customize how they see the application.

 In one of Espeo’s mobile fintech applications, Trade.io (pictured above), we added different color modes and a dark mode after user feedback came back to us saying these made usability better for users.
 The application is an asset trading app.
 Some users cited that different color combinations — such as magenta and cyan rather than the traditional red and green — made the app less stressful and more like a game.
 Allowing individual users to toggle between different colors and styles is essential to increase engagement.

 Time and time again companies have trusted us as a software development provider.
 Read more about some of our projects and find out why.

 Minimalist design is pleasing to the eye and presents an uncluttered path to achieve a goal for a user.
 I can’t stress this point enough.
 Nowadays, users are often overloaded with information.
 For this reason, a user interface in a fintech app should be not only attractive but also clean and easy to navigate.
 Keep irrelevant choices and dialogues to a minimum.

 6. Build to prevent errors